xronos-ch/paper/README.md

 This is the manuscript of our paper describing [XRONOS](https://xronos.ch):

 > Roe, J., Schmid, C., Ebrahimiabareghi, S., Heitz, C. & Hinz, M. in prep.
->   XRONOS: an open data infrastructure for archaeological chronology.
+>   XRONOS: An Open Data Infrastructure for Archaeological Chronology.

 It is a [Quarto manuscript](https://quarto.org/docs/manuscripts/) written in Markdown with embedded R code.